 As a boy in February 1942, he and his parents were sickened by gas fumes in their Connellsville home, but recovered.

-He wed Carol Hill.
-They had three children -- Clifford Luckey, Dana Luckey and Laurel Luckey.
+They were the parents of Clifford Luckey, Dana Luckey and Laurel Luckey.

 The family lived in California, Washington County, PA in 1974 and later relocated to St. Louis.